IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

 - **Replaced agent-based native-image configuration with custom reflection feature**
 - **Added testing of built binaries directly in the build job**
 - **Simplified testing by using environment variables instead of modifying config files**
+- **Simplified Docker image building by using a single platform (linux/amd64) for all images**
+- **Added a version marker container for version checking**
+- **Added control over which versions are marked as "latest" through workflow inputs**
+- **Simplified the "mark as latest" logic using GitHub Actions conditional expressions**

 ## Next Steps